top of page

 The thrifted table had a lot of damage, but now it is a treasure

-Because when I create a piece, I'm not trying to copy a Pinterest trend or fit into a showroom catalog.
-I'm creating something that represents.
-Custom-painted furniture that makes your home feel uniquely yours.
-A statement piece that anchors a space, tells a story, and sets a mood.
+When I create a piece, I’m not trying to copy a Pinterest trend or fit into a showroom catalog.
+Instead, I create something that represents individuality.
+My custom-painted furniture makes your home feel uniquely yours.
+It becomes a statement piece that anchors a space, tells a story, and sets a mood.

 The Heart of a Furniture Artist

-Many of the pieces that I paint come from unexpected places.
-Some were dropped off at thrift stores.
-Some were left behind in basements.
-Others I've literally pulled off the curb.
-Discarded.
-Dismissed.
-Forgotten.
+Many of the pieces I paint come from unexpected places.
+Some were dropped off at thrift stores, while others were left behind in basements.
+Some I have even pulled off the curb—discarded, dismissed, and forgotten.

 Golden Reflections: A Story in Silliness